-As an IT consultant, how do you know equities research is the right career for you?
+As an IT consultant, how do you know equity research is the right career for you?
 How do you know you can handle the hours, the more Darwinian industry and company culture, the stress of having a pivotal impact on huge investment decisions?

 The goals essay (or in some applications, a shorter goals statement in the online form) is the heart of that effort.
-Most important, explain how you plan to achieve your goals; the actual steps you will take.
+You’ll need to explain how you plan to achieve your goals – the actual steps you will take.

 Interactions with people such as those noted above are one way.
 You may also do informational interviews, audit courses, and read industry publications.
 Clarify in your essay your proactive efforts to understand the field and the insights you gain from these efforts.

-This further demonstrates knowledge of the field or function and also your maturity and objectivity—and enhances the adcom’s confidence that you can indeed make this change.
+This further demonstrates knowledge of the field or function and also your maturity and objectivity.
+It also enhances the adcom’s confidence that you can indeed make this change.